 AWS vs Azure vs Google

 The competition is heating up in the public cloud space as vendors regularly drop prices and offer new features.
 In this article, we will shine a light on the competition between the three giants of the cloud: Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft’s Azure.
 While AWS has a significant head start on the others, Google and Microsoft are far from out of the race.
-As of today, March 23rd, 2016 Google is planning 12 new cloud data centers in next 18 months.
+As of today, March 23rd, 2016 Google is planning 12 new cloud data centers in the next 18 months.
 They’ve both got the power, money, technology, and marketing to attract individual and enterprise customers.
 Let’s compare these three big players by service category: compute, storage, networking, and pricing structure.

 AWS vs Azure vs Google: Compute

 AWS’s EC2 (Elastic Compute Cloud) provides Amazon’s core compute service, allowing users to configure virtual machines using either pre-configured or custom AMIs (machine images).
 You select the size, power, memory capacity, and number of VMs and choose from among different regions and availability zones within which to launch.
-EC2 also allows load balancing (ELB) and auto scaling.
+EC2 also allows load balancing (ELB) and auto-scaling.
 ELB distributes loads across instances for better performance, and auto-scaling allow users to automatically scale available EC2 capacity up or down.

-In 2012, Google introduced their computing cloud service: Google Compute Engine (GCE).
+In 2012, Google introduced its computing cloud service: Google Compute Engine (GCE).
 Google Compute Engine lets users launch virtual machines, much like AWS, into regions and availability groups.
 However, GCE didn’t become available for everyone until 2013.
 Since then Google has added its own enhancements, like load balancing, extended support for Operating Systems, live migration of VMs, faster persistent disks, and instances with more cores.

 Also in 2012, Microsoft introduced their compute service as a preview, but didn’t make it generally available until May 2013.
 Azure users choose a VHD (Virtual Hard Disk), which is equivalent to Amazon’s AMI, to create a VM.
 A VHD can be either predefined by Microsoft, by third parties, or be user-defined.
 With each VM, you need to specify the number of cores and amount of memory.